GUIDE 2024

 People who wonder how to write a grant proposal usually forget that grant writing entails writing a budget summary and a cover letter.

-Research estimates that new programs have a success rate of 30 to 40 percent.
+Research estimates that new programs have a success rate of 30 to 40 per cent.
 Meaning, if you want to succeed, you need to make everything count.

 Create a Budget Summary